 How to whitelist email in Gmail using filters

-Another way to avoid losing emails from customers to spam is is to set a filter to prevent specific email addresses from going to the spam folder.
+Another way to avoid losing emails from customers to spam is to create a filter for specific email addresses.

 If you want to whitelist a specific address, follow these steps:

 1. Open your Gmail account and select settings from the gear symbol in the right-hand corner:

 2. Once you're in the settings tab, choose "Filters and Blocked Addresses" from the top navigation:

 3. Then, scroll down and choose the options for your new filter:

 Click "Create filter" to save all that hard work.